efrick2002/SSEAL/README.md

 To save time, the exploration phase is cached in `caches/`.
 The cache is specific to a task, # of exporation iterations, and model.
 You can clear a cache by deleting it.
 The repo comes pre-loaded with caches for our provided test tasks.

+### Optimizing a Custom API

+Let's say we have a py file containing our new function context.
+We first should put this into `src/benchmarks/`.
+For example, we can see a `math_demo.py`.
+Then we would run: `python -m src.main -bp math_demo.py --task custom -mipe 0 -eei <num_exporation> -m gpt-4o -mt openai`.
+In this case, `-mipe 0` indicates that we don't want to execute any testing tasks, but just want to run prompt optimization.
+We could see the output of the exploration either in the log file generated ([logs/](logs/)) or get the metadata in [cache/](cache/).
+It will be located in `cache/<function_file_name>/<explore_model_name>.json`.
+In particular, it will be under the key `<num_exporation>`.

 ### Experiment Commands

-The commands we ran for this project are in `commands.txt`.
+The commands we ran for this project are in `commands.sh`.
+They can be run with `source commands.sh`.
 Running all of them will probably take many days.
+See [analysis.ipynb](analysis.ipynb) for generating the graphs in our paper.
+We also provide the outputs from our experiments in [experiments/](/experiments/).